 To avoid an empty wallet in the year to follow make sure you keep a carp scale or two in your wallet at all times.
 Yeah, one from the carp you just killed will do just fine.

 ⭐ Pouring lead

-We’re big on Christmas Eve prophecy – if there’s a way to foresee what happens in the year to come, Czech people are on it.
+We’re big on Czech Christmas Eve prophecy.
+If there’s a way to foresee what happens in the year to come, Czech people are on it.
 One way to do that is to pour hot lead.
-You can buy little lead balls in all major supermarkets or even Christmas markets together with little ladles to pour the lead with.
+You can buy little lead balls in all major supermarkets.
+Or even Christmas markets together with little ladles to pour the lead with.
 Heat up the lead above a candle or a hob and pour it into cold water.
 Once the lead’s cooled down it’ll look like a splatter – perfect for reading your future!
 Does it look like a cross?
 Damn, someone (probably you) is going to die next year!
 Is it a heart?
 You will be loved!
 Is it a circle?
 You’re getting married!
 So.
 Many.
 Possibilities.

 ⭐ And it doesn’t just end there

 We can see future in absolutely everything.
 Czech people cut apples in half.
 If your half has got a nice regular star in the middle you’re all good, if it looks like a cross – you know, you’re probably going to die.
 We put tiny candles in walnut shells and watch them sail around a sink or a basin full of water.
 Each member of the family has his own little walnut boat.

 If your boats are sailing together then it means you’ll grow close, if it sinks – chances are you are going to die.
 And one that’s not all that popular anymore.
 Girls used to go out just before midnight to shake an elderberry bush and ask where her future husband’s coming from.
 You get the hint from which way the bush is swaying towards.
 Back in the day it was much clearer because there was probably just a single house in every direction.

 ⭐ Doing certain things on Christmas Eve can also mean bad luck (or you know – death)